 The environment you work, live, or grow up in affects how you use and think about alcohol.
 Some of these factors are:

+Is alcoholism genetic?
+How does growing up around alcohol impact a person’s development?
 Growing up in a household with an alcoholic parent can have both psychological and physical effects on the children.
 Exposing your children to alcoholic behaviors like abuse can change how they view alcohol.
 A parent’s alcoholism condition may also contribute to feelings of anger, guilt, embarrassment, depression, or confusion, and can make children question their self worth.

 When you make it easier for the person battling alcoholism, they never get better.
 It begins with a desire to help a family member, loved one, or another person with an alcohol addiction, but develops into behaviors that enable the alcoholic to continue their addiction, rather than moving them in the direction of quitting.